Dee Hsu: Career

 In 2018, Hsu participated in the Chinese reality show Her Flower Store.
 In 2019, she participated in the Chinese travelogue series We Are Real Friends with Barbie, Mavis Fan and Aya Liu.
 She hosted Dee's Talk (2021–2022), co-produced by Barbie.
-Hsu had been hosting the web show Dee Girls Talk (2022–) until the death of Barbie in February 2025, after which she took a six-month leave, with Sandy Wu serving as the stand-in host.
+Hsu had been hosting the web show Dee Girls Talk (2022–) until the death of Barbie in February 2025, after which she took a leave, with Sandy Wu and Chia Ling Lin serving as the stand-in hosts.
 Hsu and her Dee's Girl Talk co-host Patrick Liu won the 60th Golden Bell Award for Best Host in a Variety Show in 2025.
+She returned to hosting in March 2026.

 As a solo singer after Pervert Girls (2001), the last album of A.S.O.S., Hsu released her EP in 2014 under the stage name elephant DEE.
 The EP features five songs composed by her; four include lyrics written by her, while one has lyrics by Barbie.
 She held her first solo concert at the live house Legacy Taipei the next year.
 In 2019, she released a promotional duet, "I Am Not Madame Bovary," with Da Peng for the film of the same name.
 In addition, Hsu wrote lyrics for singers such as Tanya Chua, Mavis Fan and Eric Chou.

 As an actor, Hsu starred in Taiwanese sitcom Six Friends (2002) and TV drama Say Yes Enterprise (2004).
 After Kangsi wrapped in 2016, Hsu starred in the film Didi's Dream (2017), directed by Tsai.
 The film received mixed reviews and performed poorly at the box office.
 She had a cameo in the Chinese version of Meteor Garden (2018), a remake of Barbie's breakout show in 2001.
 She acted opposite Wu Kang-ren in the Netflix show At the Moment (2023).